rafaginard/seq_nms_yolo/README.md

 1. Go to the directory ```cd seq_nms_yolo```;
 1. Create a Conda Enviroment with python 2.7 version and use the requirements.txt from the repository. ```conda create --name TestEnv python=2.7 --file packageslist.txt```
 1. Activate enviroment ```source activate TestEnv```;
+1. Modify the Makefile acording to you environment.
+By default settings:
+   * GPU=1		   # 0 if your pc doesn't support CUDA
+   * CUDNN=0		# 1 if your pc does support CUDNN
+   * OPENCV=0	   # 2 if your pc does support OPENCV
 1. `make` the project;
 1. Download yolo.weights and tiny-yolo.weights by running `wget https://pjreddie.com/media/files/yolo.weights` and `wget https://pjreddie.com/media/files/yolov2-tiny.weights`;
 1. Export the paths: